 I have found that the very valuable attributes of participation in the ASGP include the opportunity to learn about the good practices and high principles that colleagues apply in their own parliamentary experiences.
 As appropriate, we can then take them, adapt them and make them our own, to the benefit of our administrations and parliaments.
-This method has become part of the modus operandi of the IPU in building parliamentary capability, as I have mentioned.
-We would be delighted to share the experiences of our colleagues from West Africa, and I look forward to learning from you now in the discussion to follow or in more informal conversation.
+I would be delighted to share the experiences of my colleagues from Africa, and I look forward to learning from you now in the discussion to follow or in more informal conversation.